-Jurassic Studio is a design firm based in Chicago that enjoys exploring form, patterns, composition and their translation into our social context.
+Jurassic Studio is a design firm based in Chicago that explores the relevance of patterns, ornamentation and composition through translations in our current social context.
 From the personal to the urban environment, Jurassic Studio challenges what design can provide for our social culture.
 We invent and reinvent.

-Jennifer received a Bachelor of Arts in Architecture and Art History from Columbia University in New York City and her Master of Architecture from University of California in Los Angeles (UCLA).
-She currently teaches as an adjunct professor of architecture at the School of the Art Institute of Chicago.
-Jennifer previously served as an adjunct professor at Illinois Institute of Technology (IIT) and Virginia Commonwealth University (VCU) teaching graduate and undergraduate level courses in architecture, urban planning and interior design.
-She believes in teaching students how to think critically about our the social and political environment as part of the design process.
-Her research is tied to how current economic forces shape perceptions of urban design and architecture.
+Jennifer received a Bachelor of Arts in Architecture and Art History from Columbia University in New York City and her Master of Architecture from University of California in Los Angeles.
+She currently serves as Visiting Assistant Professor at Illinois Institute of Technology teaching and directing the second-year undergraduate architecture program.
+Jennifer previously taught graduate and undergraduate architecture studios at the School of the Art Institute and Virginia Commonwealth University.
+She believes in teaching students how to think critically about the social and political environment as part of the design process.